 Human trafficking touches every corner of the globe, including our state and local communities.
 This multi-billion-dollar criminal enterprise is considered the fastest-growing illegal industry in the world.
 Human trafficking involves both commercial sexual exploitation and labor servitude, and the average victim is a 6th to 8th grade girl.

 Human Trafficking Prosecution Unit

 In 2019, with the support of Governor Brian Kemp, First Lady Marty Kemp and leaders in the Georgia General Assembly, Attorney General Chris Carr created the first-of-its-kind statewide Human Trafficking Prosecution Unit.
-With this new Unit, the Office of the Attorney General is working more closely, effectively, and aggressively with local, state, and federal law enforcement to arrest and prosecute offenders and rescue victims of sex trafficking.
+Complete with dedicated prosecutors, investigators, analysts, a victim advocate and paralegal, this specialized Unit works with local, state, and federal law enforcement to arrest and prosecute offenders and rescue victims of sex trafficking.
 Last year alone, the Attorney General’s Human Trafficking Prosecution Unit rescued and assisted 129 victims, led and assisted 81 case investigations, and secured 29 new convictions.

 Education and Awareness

 For a comprehensive overview of human trafficking, Georgians are encouraged to take part in Georgia First Lady Marty Kemp's Human Trafficking Awareness Training.
 Members of the public should also familiarize themselves with the red flags of human trafficking.

 Contact the Human Trafficking Hotline